zlflzn31/Web-Calendar/README.md

 Our web calendar allows users to add and delete their events on the calendar.

 ### [Link to the calendar]: <http://ec2-18-223-116-26.us-east-2.compute.amazonaws.com/~donggyukim/GROUPTEST/firstPage.html>
+- I stopped running EC2 instance since my free tier is done.
+You won't be able to access to the website.

 ### What we learned